swb2019/VirtuaSOC/ai/AUTOPILOT.md

 - Editing .github/workflows/** or .cursor/rules/**

 Merge policy:
-- Cursor PRs are auto-merged only if CI + Security checks pass and forbidden paths weren’t touched.
+- Cursor PRs are auto-merged only if CI + Security checks pass and forbidden paths werent touched.